apache/usergrid/stack/README.md

 ## Contributing

 We welcome all contributions, including via pull requests on GitHub!
-If you want to submit code, please read more about our [contribution workflow](https://cwiki.apache.org/confluence/display/usergrid/GitHub+Based+Contribution+Workflow)
+For more information see [How to Contribute Code & Docs](http://usergrid.apache.org/docs/reference/contribute-code.html).

 ## Licenses